linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/19 - Fixed Versus Floating Rates.md

 # Summary

 Exchange rate crises have been recurring for more than 100 years, and we have not seen the last of them.
 They can generate significant economic costs, and policy makers and scholars are seriously concerned about how to prevent them.
-What is it about
+What is it about fixed exchange rate regimes that makes them so fragile?
+Why and how do crises happen?
+And how can the risks of such crises be mitigated?
+These are the questions we address in the rest of this chapter.

 Costly Banking Crises The table shows the estimated costs of major banking crises since 1991 in both advanced and emerging economies.
 Various measures are shown: the loss of output relative to trend, the direct costs to the government of repairing the banking system, and the change in the level of public debt.